Who, where, How

 You can quickly and easily schedule that Initial Consultation via this online booking form.

 geography is not a limiting factor - coaching sessions via Phone and video calls

-Coaching calls take place via highly secure encrypted software for video and audio calls.
-Between those sessions, our work together can be supplemented with regular email and text exchanges as well as supplemental info conveyed through my online client portal (I use a system called Coach Accountable) to check in and report on progress and any challenges that have arisen.
+Coaching calls take place via encrypted software for video and audio calls.
+Between those sessions, our work together can be supplemented with regular email and text exchanges as well as supplemental info conveyed through my online client portal (I use a portal system called Coach Accountable) to check in and report on progress and any challenges that have arisen.